 We practice what we preach at Marketing Architects.
-For us, having an in-house creative department allows us to test and improve the TV and radio spots we deliver with lightning-fast speed, based on up-to-the-minute audience insights.
+For us, having an in-house creative department allows us to test and improve the TV spots we deliver with lightning-fast speed, based on up-to-the-minute audience insights.
 Across the lifetime of a campaign, we continuously hone critical details, from design and language to calls to action.

 It doesn’t mean we don’t do it right the first time.
 It does mean we have the flexibility of Agile—what we call Creative ESP™ that enables us to learn from and respond to what our audience’s behavior and data tell us.
 The result is stronger broadcast campaigns that generate more leads and sales.

 2. Don’t let DIY eat up your ROI.
 A common misconception is that managing all aspects of a task with in-house talent and resources will save you time and money.
 Too often, this strategy only leads to inefficiency, frustration and even employee burnout.
 Working smarter is really all about leading with your strengths.

 Look for opportunities to offload work that isn’t in your wheelhouse.
 With the rise of the gig economy, it’s easier than ever to outsource part or all of a marketing project.
 You’ll benefit personally from more time to spend on what you do best, and your company will realize greater results by leveraging experts in each discipline.